one-pace/one-pace-wiki/style-guide.md

 - Sniper King
 - (The Seven Royal) Warlord(s) (of the Sea)

-### 1.1.6.
+### 1.1.7.
 Navy Grammar
-Note: Marine is used to reference soldiers of the Navy, while the Navy is the name of the organization, which the Marines serve.
+Marine is used to reference soldiers of the Navy, while the Navy is the name of the organization, which the Marines serve.

 - The Navy
 - A Navy ship